2. Quick Start#

 return imgs, gts

-filled = True # whether the geometrical shapes are only the contour or filled
+filled = True # Choose whether shapes are filled or outlined

 train_imgs, train_gts = make_image_set(number_trains, img_size, bg_p=bg_uniform_vs_noise, filled=filled)